chrisstonedev/advent-of-code/2021/README.md

 TypeScript is a language I use often but I do not feel as strong in it as I do in C#, so I will try to also solve a few in TypeScript as well.

 🟢🟢🔴🟢🔴🔴🔴🔴🟢🟢🟢🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴

-## Kotlin

-I do not have very much experience with Kotlin and I look forward to using these activities as a way to refamiliarize myself with the language.
-I will try to solve some puzzles by myself, and I will occasionally refer to the [Advent of Code 2021 in Kotlin](https://www.youtube.com/playlist?list=PLlFc5cFwUnmy2hYx6k3TjjFLd7QXH2CjF) YouTube series by JetBrains to see how their proposed solutions compare and if there were additional language features that could have been used.

-🟢🟢🔴🔴🔴🔴🟢🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴